entryLine/gifstream/README.md

-gifstream is a JavaScript tool for creating large animated graphics on the web.
+gifStream is a JavaScript tool for creating large animated graphics on the web.

 ## Install

-`npm i -S gifstream`
+`npm i -S @entryline/gifstream`

 ## Example Usage